Djones4822/pyTeamUp/README.md

 evnt.delete()
 print(evnt.is_deleted)               # Will return True

-# Gather keys already created for a Calendar
+# Gather keys already created for a Calendar, remember your Calendar Key must have Admin permissions for this functionality
 keys = calendar.get_key_collection(returnas='key')
 # or
 keys = calendar.keys                 # easy property accessor, identical output to get_key_collection